phuclevinh2000/1000-challenge-in-C/README.md

 # 1000-challenge-in-C
-1000 question and answer in C language
+1000 questions and answers in C language